 What do you get someone for their very first Father’s Day?
 A tie?
 Golf clubs?
 Tickets to a game?
 A new pair of shoes?
+A friend of ours who lives in London used a uk casting company to make plaster casts of their new baby’s feet, which I thought was really sweet.
 There will be many years to come for those type of gifts.
 But this year I wanted to get Jeremy Franker something extra special.
 And it’s not just because he’s helpful with the baby or because we’ve been married for 12 years.
 While I do fondly remember the way he looked in his high school football pants, it’s not because we’ve been attached by the hip for half our lives (yes, we’re high school sweethearts!).

 So I decided to have a professional songwriter create a song for him.
 It’s completely original, including the lyrics, chords, everything.
 Songfinch matched me with a Nashville-based songwriter and I’m thrilled with what she came up with.
 Her name is Lauren Shera and I found out that she and her husband welcomed their first child just 10 days after Lola was born.
 It was meant to be!
 Take a listen…